rtang03/fabric-cd/docs/DEVELOPMENT.md

 ./recreate-pvc.sh org1
 ./recreate-pvc.sh org2

+# Step 3: Optional Step
+# In org1, remove service-account guest of other organization
+# This step is required only if org1 wants to remove the service-account used by other organization
+kubectl -n n1 delete -f ./argo/service-account-guest.yaml

+# Step 5: Optional Step
 # just in case, remove istio objects.
 If you want to re-run installation of the same cluster, unnecessarily removing istio object
 # kubectl -n n0 delete -f networking/istio-n0.yaml
 # kubectl -n n1 delete -f networking/istio-n1.yaml